Jpipe001/METAR/README.md

 There are some videos on how to use "OTA" on YouTube.

+---

-+ See Additional Remarks/Comments in the program file.
++ Upgraded, See Additional Remarks/Comments in the program file.
 + Not for Commercial Use.